dmiruke/django-vms/README.rst

 ##########
-django VMS (Video Management System)
+django VMS
 ##########

-VMS is a simple video management system based on the django framework question, visitors can choose between a fixed number of answers.
+VMS(Video Management System) is a simple video management system based on the django framework question, visitors can choose between a fixed number of answers.

 Detailed documentation is in the "docs" directory.